Meet the team

 Pronouns: she/her

 Shannon is a Psychology and Exercise Science major in the Honors College.
-As a Cooper research fellow, she researches how social support affects the decision to disengage from a goal.
+As an Aresty research assistant, she researches how social support affects the decision to disengage from a goal.
 In the future, Shannon plans to pursue research in a field that integrates both Psychology and Exercise Science.

 PhD Student Alumni